What is Cultural Competency in Healthcare?

 - Our provider partners fully recognize and are sensitive to the cultural and linguistic differences of the populations we serve.

 The delivery of culturally and linguistically competent health care and services requires health care providers and/or employees to possess a set of attitudes, skills, behaviors, and policies which enable the organization and staff to work effectively in cross-cultural situations1.
 It reflects an understanding of the need for acquiring and using knowledge of the unique health-related beliefs, attitudes, practices, and communication patterns to improve services, strengthen programs, increase community participation, and eliminate disparities in health status among diverse population groups.

 Cultural Competency Administrator

-Health Choice Arizona (Health Choice) and subcontracted providers must make oral interpretation services and translation services available to persons and/or their families with Limited English Proficiency (LEP) at all points of contact that will ensure appropriate delivery of mental health and physical health services for individuals.
+BCBSAZ Health Choice (Health Choice) and subcontracted providers must make oral interpretation services and translation services available to persons and/or their families with Limited English Proficiency (LEP) at all points of contact.
+This is to ensure appropriate delivery of mental health and physical health services for individuals.
 Oral interpretation and sign language (ASL) services are provided at no charge to the member and/or the member’s family seven days a week, 365 days a year.
-These services ensure access to qualified interpreters trained on health care terminology.
-Oral interpretive services must be provided by: qualified interpreter staff, qualified bilingual staff, contracted qualified interpreters, telephone interpretation services, video remote interpretation services or from a qualified individual provider office, agency, or facility.
-Sign language services are to be provided by license interpreters for the deaf and the hard of hearing pursuant to A.R.S. § 36-1946.
+These services ensure access to qualified interpreters trained in health care terminology.
+Oral interpretive services must be provided by: qualified interpreter staff, qualified bilingual staff, contracted qualified interpreters, telephone interpretation services, video remote interpretation services, or from a qualified individual provider office, agency, or facility.
+Sign language services are to be provided by licensed interpreters for the deaf and the hard of hearing pursuant to A.R.S. § 36-1946.

 SAMHSA has published a guide for professional care providers and administrators to help understand the role of culture in the delivery of mental health and substance use services.
 It describes cultural competence and discusses racial, ethnic, and cultural considerations.